Chinook Theatre / Fringe Theatre Adventures

 Fringeopolis blows all previous ticket sales away as it breaks the 100,000 mark for indoor ticket sales selling 104,142 tickets to its 140 indoor shows.
 Attendance is boosted by good shows, solid reviews and perfect Fringing weather.
 Overall on-site attendance is estimated at 575,000.

 2012: After six years, Julian Mayne steps down as Executive Director of Fringe Theatre Adventures.

 Arts veteran Jill Roszell succeeds Julian Mayne as Executive Director of Fringe Theatre Adventures.

-After six Fringes, Program Director Thomas Scott leaves Fringe Theatre Adventures.
+After six Fringes, Artistic Director Thomas Scott leaves Fringe Theatre Adventures.

-Murray Utas, veteran actor/playwright/theatre administrator, joins Fringe Theatre Adventures as the new Program Director.
+Murray Utas, veteran actor/playwright/theatre administrator, joins Fringe Theatre Adventures as the new Artistic Director.

 2013: Fringe Theatre Adventures’ 13-year lead partnership with TransAlta comes to an end.

 Fringe Theatre Adventures and ATB Financial announce an exciting new partnership.
 ATB Financial becomes the proud Lead Partner and Sponsor of The Edmonton International Fringe Theatre Festival and The Arts Barns — one of Edmonton’s premier theatre facilities — is rechristened the ATB Financial Arts Barns.
 This five-year commitment sees ATB Financial making a significant investment in these two areas of Fringe Theatre Adventures’ operations, for a mutually beneficial return.